 Major Thomas Egan (Ethan Hawke) lives in the Las Vegas suburbs: his house looks just like all the others; he drives an old sports car; he has a wife (January Jones) and two children.

-He doesn’t talk much and everything about his lifestyle is average; however, his uneventful life changes every time he walks into a military container turned into remote piloting facilities.
+Tommy doesn’t talk much and everything about his lifestyle is average; however, his uneventful existence is transformed every day at work when he walks into a military container decked out with remote piloting facilities.

-Tommy is unhappy, he enlisted in the army to fly jets and join real combats, and he is not convinced about the ease with which he is told to bomb targets from 7,000 miles away.
-He’s very close to boiling point which he reaches when the CIA takes over the operations, adopting a much ruthless and thoughtless line.
+Tommy is unhappy; he enlisted in the army to fly jets and take part in real combat, and he is not convinced about the ease with which he is told to bomb targets from 7,000 miles away.
+He’s very close to boiling point, which he reaches when the CIA takes over operations, adopting a much more ruthless and thoughtless line.

-Good Kill is based on real facts – this bipartisan military programme exists – but it is also the first fictional movie to discuss the latest level of warfare technology.
+Good Kill is based on real facts – this bipartisan military programme exists – but it’s also the first fictional movie to discuss the latest level of warfare technology.

 Andrew Niccol – the sci-fi prodigy author of The Truman Show and director of Gattaca – shows us in detail how precise military operations are conducted inside lonely temporary control stations, boxes where pilots sit in front of screens commanding drones capable of hitting any target in ten seconds.
-Although it’s based on true operations, it looks like science fiction.
+Although the film is based on true operations, it looks like science fiction.